abednegoadjocacher/php-dashboard/README.md

 This is PHP project
 The aim of the project is to learn how to build PHP Framework and A dashboard to track project
-In the PHP-DASHBOARD project, I am learning building building Framework from scratch and using my framework
+In the PHP-DASHBOARD project, I am learning, building Framework from scratch and using my framework
 To build application.